AIHubCentral/docs/assets/RVC/Local/AICoverMaker.md

 ## Update

-If you don't want to download the latest precompiled the next time a new version comes out, open AICoverMaker's folder & execute ``update.bat``.
+If you don't want to download the latest precompiled the next time a new version comes out, open AICoverMaker's folder & execute the script `update.sh` for Linux, or `update.bat` for Windows

 <img src="..\aicovermaker-img\bat-files.png" alt="image" width="550">‎